LeGa14/rob-reds-land/README.md

 I'm trying to seed my database.
 The code appears correct, but there might be a syntax error somewhere.
 The terminal tells me I have an invalid schema. idk.
 I want to check the legitimacy of the way to import models from another file.
 I WILL SEED!!!

+I seeded the database thnks to spotting an error